Donate Sponsor

 3. Get them vaccinated.
 Making sure your cat is up to date with all their vaccinations will help to protect them from some nasty diseases that could shorten their life.
 Find out more about vaccinations.

 4. Encourage exercise.
-Whether your cat goes outdoors or not, try to spend a little bit of time each day encouraging them to play so they can get some exercise and stay physically fit.
+Whether your cat goes outdoors or not, try to spend a little bit of time each day encouraging them to play.
+This will help them get some exercise and stay physically fit.
 Find out more about how to play with your cat.

 5. Feed a healthy diet.
-Make sure your cat is eating a complete cat food suitable for their age as this will contain all the nutrients they need for a long and healthy life.
+Make sure your cat is eating a complete cat food suitable for their age.
+This will contain all the nutrients they need for a long and healthy life.
 Avoid giving too many cat treats as these can be high in calories and cause them to put on weight.
 Find out more about what you should feed your cat.

 6. Keep them indoors at night.
-The risks of your cat being involved in a road traffic accident or fighting with another cat are higher at night, so we recommend keeping them indoors when it’s dark.
+The risks of your cat being involved in a road traffic accident or fighting with another cat are higher at night.
+We recommend keeping them indoors when it’s dark.
 Find out more about keeping your cat safe outside.

 Find more advice on keeping your cat healthy.